7 Cold Calling Tips to Improve Your Closing Rate

 This is how you build relationships with you customers and have long sales relationships to come.
 Using cold calling scripts can make the call feel less personal and this is something you want to avoid.

-When you are cold calling or calling on a prospect for the first time, a strategy is for you to “go in naked.”
+When you are “cold meeting” a prospect for the first time, a strategy is for you to “go in naked.”

 What this means is that, at the most, you carry a simple folder rather than a briefcase full of brochures or samples.